 Access to Asylum: The law does not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees, preferring to deal with them on an ad hoc basis.
 There is a lack of domestic legislation on asylum seekers and refugees, and in particular on measures to protect unaccompanied and refugee children.
-According to the Ministry of Social Affairs, Justice, and Interior, no requests were received during the year.
+According to the Ministry of Social Affairs, Justice, and Interior, no requests for asylum or refugee status were received during the year.